emaloney/MBDataEnvironment/README.md

 ## Additional Resources

 For XML parsing, the Mockingbird Data Environment uses [a custom fork](https://github.com/emaloney/RaptureXML) of [the RaptureXML project](https://github.com/ZaBlanc/RaptureXML) created by [John Blanco](https://github.com/ZaBlanc).

+### API documentation

+For detailed information on using MBDataEnvironment, [API documentation](https://rawgit.com/emaloney/MBDataEnvironment/master/Documentation/API/index.html) is available.

+## About

+Over the years, Gilt Groupe has used and refined Mockingbird Library as the base for its various Apple Platform projects.

+Mockingbird began life as AppFramework, created by Jesse Boyes.

+AppFramework found a home at Gilt Groupe and eventually became Mockingbird Library.

+In recent years, Mockingbird Library has been developed and maintained by Evan Maloney.

+### Acknowledgements

+API documentation is generated using [appledoc](http://gentlebytes.com/appledoc/) from [Gentle Bytes](http://gentlebytes.com/).